 What is the reply-to email address field?

-The from name and email address let the subscriber know, unsurprisingly, who the email was sent from.
+Within your ESP (email service provider), there are several fields that you can define for your email header.
+The from name and email address let the subscriber know who the email was sent from, as the name suggests.
 The from email address can be set by you via your ESP, or your ESP may choose something on your behalf, depending on how your account is set up with them.
+However, the from email address isn’t always where you want your email replies to go to.

-The from email address isn’t always where you want your email replies to go to.
-You may want to have a consistent from email address for all of your different types emails–for example, transactional and marketing–for deliverability reasons (frequent changes of your from email address could reset your sender reputation).
-But you’d like the replies for each type of email you’re sending to be sent to specific mailboxes, tied to the type of email the customer is replying to.
+For example, you may want to have a consistent from email address for your transactional and marketing emails for deliverability reasons (as frequent changes to your from email address could reset your sender reputation).
+But you might want the replies for each type of email you’re sending (transactional vs. marketing) to be sent to specific mailboxes, tied to the type of email the customer is replying to.

-That’s where the reply-to email address and name come in—these two fields will appear if a subscriber chooses to hit reply to an email you’ve sent to them.
+That’s where the reply-to email address and name come in.
+These two fields will appear if a subscriber hits reply to an email you’ve sent to them.